microsoft/todo-app-java-on-azure/doc/deployment/deploy-to-aks-with-acr-build-git-using-jenkins.md

 1. Fill the Script part with content in [Jenkinsfile-acr-with-git](../resources/jenkins/Jenkinsfile-acr-with-git)

    > In the `Jenkinsfile-acr-with-git`, it defines the pipeline step logic:
-   > 1. stage('build') - Upload the jar and `Dockerfile` to ACR to build the docker image.
+   > 1. stage('build') - Send the GitHub URL to ACR to queue a build.
    > 1. stage('deploy') - Apply a deployment to AKS with the new built docker image.
 Then expose the deployment to external.

 ## Run it